 Green Day - Biography

-Green Day have come a long way from their beginnings as a snotty punk rock band from the East Bay area of Northern California to their current position as a million-selling, respected rock trio keen on social commentary and known for their prowess in writing catchy songs that appeal to a wide age spectrum of music fans.
-They, along with other California bands like Rancid and The Offspring, have been credited with bringing the long bubbling under sound of California punk to the mainstream.
+Green Day have come a long way from their beginnings as a snotty faux punk band from the East Bay area of Northern California to their current position as a million-selling, respected rock trio keen on social commentary and known for their prowess in writing catchy songs that appeal to a wide age spectrum of music fans.
+They, along with other California bands like Rancid and The Offspring, have been credited with bringing the long bubbling under sound of California punk to the mainstream, as well as crticized for their slick, corporate take on a once raw art form.

 Billie Joe Armstrong was the youngest of six children in a working class family that lived around the Oakland and East Bay areas of Northern California.
 His father was a truck driver and part-time jazz musician and his mother worked as a waitress.
 From an early age Billie Joe showed an interest in music.
 He took singing lessons when he was a young boy and often volunteered to sing at local hospitals to cheer up patients.
 Billie Joe was close with his father and, after expressing an interest in playing guitar, his father gave him the pale blue Fender Stratocaster for his tenth birthday that he uses to this day.
 Unfortunately, Armstrong lost his father to throat cancer the next year.
 The loss deeply wounded Armstrong, as did his mother's remarriage to his new stepfather, whom none of the kids in the family liked.
 Around the same time, Armstrong was introduced to punk and the home-grown scene that developed in the East Bay area, centered around the legendary 924 Gilman Street venue in Berkeley.